TIBCOSoftware/tp-helm-charts/docs/workshop/eks/control-plane/README.md

 As part of claims, we will create following resources:
   1. Amazon Elastic File System (EFS)
   2. Kubernete storage class using EFS ID created in (1)
-  3. Amazon Relational Database Service (RDS) DB instance of PostgreSQL
+  3. Amazon Relational Database Service (RDS) DB cluster of Aurora Postgres
   4. IAM Role and Policy Attachment
   5. Kubernetes service account and annotate it with IAM Role ARN from (4)